Wine investment: Brexit and trade issues impact wine business

 Share:

-The UK is divided over Brexit and parliamentarians have failed to provide an answer to Brexit issues, who rejected eight proposals put forward by different ministers.
+The UK is divided over Brexit, and parliamentarians have failed to answer Brexit issues, with eight proposals by different ministers.

-The UK wine traders are worried as the situation created a mess and they are recommending importer to stockhold 20 percent to reduce the impact of no deal.
+The UK wine traders are worried as the situation created a mess, and they are recommending importers to stockhold 20 per cent to reduce the impact of no deal.

-The business, currently, is highly fragile and in case of a hard deal, the customs will treat imports from other EU nation’s equivalent to the imports from non-EU states.
+The business, currently, is highly fragile, and in case of a hard deal, the customs will treat imports from other EU nations as equivalent to the imports from non-EU states.

-Most of the high-quality wines in the UK are coming from Europe and such actions have exhausted a lot of time and resources of the people who would have been concentrating on increasing productivity.
+Most of the high-quality wines in the UK come from Europe, and such actions have exhausted the time and resources of the people who would have been concentrating on increasing productivity.

-Wine price has increased 6 percent from November 1 and the prices have also been affected by the currency devaluation.
+Wine price has increased 6 per cent from November 1, and the currency devaluation has also affected prices.

 There will be other issues like declining consumer confidence and purchasing power in the member states in the EU.

-China is a key market for US Whiskey but the 2018-2019 trade issues led to a hike in the rate of American whiskey by 25 percent mostly due to an increase in tariffs, and this is not taken positively as it raises the need for US distillers to seek new markets in Europe and other geographical regions.
+China is a key market for US Whiskey.
+Still, the 2018-2019 trade issues led to a hike in the rate of American whiskey by 25 per cent, mostly due to an increase in tariffs, and this is not taken positively as it raises the need for US distillers to seek new markets in Europe and other geographical regions.

 The trade association is worried over the growing conservatism policies in the alcohol business where the members are seeking restrictions on consumption in Ireland by reducing its availability in shops.